-If you’re looking for a meat that will supply you with protein on your muscle building journey, you can’t go wrong with chicken breast.
+If you’re looking for a meal that will supply you with protein on your muscle-building journey, you can’t go wrong with chicken breast.
 At 27 grams per 3 oz serving, chicken breast is one of the most potent, affordable and easy to find protein sources out there.

 4. Cottage Cheese

 This delectable dairy product is a protein powerhouse that carries about 14 grams of protein in a small 4 oz snack-sized container.
 Its mild flavour and versatility allow it to be consumed by itself or mixed in with your salads, pancakes or other dishes.

 A notable drawback, however, is that it’s fairly high in sodium which can be problematic if you have high blood pressure.

 Lean beef is an excellent source of quality protein, with a 3 oz serving of 85% lean ground beef providing about 22 grams of protein.
 Apart from the high protein content, beef is also packed with B vitamins, iron and creatine.

 In one particular study with 100 elderly women, it was found that the ladies experienced increased muscle strength after the consumption of lean red meat.

 Fish are generally excellent protein sources but best of the bunch is tuna.
 A 3 oz serving of bluefin tuna gives you about 25 grams of quality protein and the same amount of skipjack and yellowfin provides about 20 grams.

 Salmon is another protein-heavy fish, providing about 17 to 23 grams per 3 oz serving depending on the species.